Fly-tipping Statistics 2025 – How many people fly-tip in the UK?

 • Whilst around half of Brits say they’ve never fly-tipped in this way.

-So, it’s clear that a significant proportion of people in 2023 have fly-tipped at some point - even if it was unintentional!
+So, it’s clear that a significant proportion of people in 2023 fly-tipped at some point - even if it was unintentional!
 But how about the prevalence of all types of fly-tipping in the UK?
 How often are instances of fly-tipping reported?

 Fly-tipping rates in the UK overtime